Pravin-M-24/Color_picker_Chrome_extension_mct/README.md

 - **Intuitive Interface:** A user-friendly interface for seamless color exploration.

 ## Installation

-1. Download the extension from the Chrome Web Store [link].
-2. Click on the "Add to Chrome" button to install the extension.
+    Click on the "Add to Chrome" button to install the extension.

 ## How to Use